 The kids in Gode village have only recently been exposed to computers and technology that EHA has supplied their school.
 Before that, they had no electricity or tech of any kind.
 Only one in 8 elementary students is female.
 A young student once told EHA, “Here you may see us as a primitive community with no running water and electricity — much less in need of technology when we barely have books.
 But please remember that our future is out there in the world, and we need computers to compete.”
 Like students all over the world, the students of Gode Primary School are striving to be the brightest in an expanding global marketplace.
-Through LEGO Mindstorms robotics, these young students will learn how to innovate, problem-solve, and work as a team, as well as develop an understanding of innovation design and STEM-related concepts that can greatly influence their future.
-For them, it is a life-changing opportunity that will allow them to grow in new ways, achieve previously impossible goals, and contribute to the healthy, self-reliant communities that EHA is already building.
+Through LEGO Mindstorms robotics, these young students learned how to innovate, problem-solve, and work as a team, as well as develop an understanding of innovation design and STEM-related concepts that greatly influence their future.
+For them, it was a life-changing opportunity that allowed them to grow in new ways, achieve previously impossible goals, and contribute to the healthy, self-reliant communities that EHA is already building.

 Here you may see us as a primitive community with no running water and electricity — much less in need of technology when we barely have books.
 But please remember that our future is out there in the world, and we need computers to compete.